juliogomez/devops/README.md

 We could achieve external connectivity in a similar way to what we did earlier.
 For each one of these services we could create yet another DDNS hostname / arbitrary port, and map it to our home router WAN IP / destination port.
 We would then create additional *virtual servers* in our home router and map  destination ports to the IP address of one k8s specific node and *NodePorts* where our services are available.

-First problem with this approach is the every time any of our services restarted *NodePorts* would change, and we would have to reconfigure our home router again and again.
-Second problem is that mapping goes against a *single* node in the k8s cluster, so in case *that* node failed connectivity would be lost, even though the service could still be perfectly healthy running on pods in other nodes (as a scheduler would typically do).
+The first problem with this approach is that every time any of our services restarted *NodePorts* would change and we would have to reconfigure our home router again and again.
+The second problem is that the defined static mapping goes against a *single* node in the k8s cluster.
+So in case *that* node failed, connectivity would be lost, even though the service could still be perfectly healthy running on pods in other nodes (as a scheduler would typically do).
 So definitely not the most optimal solution.

 Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) manages external access to different services inside a cluster, so it is the perfect solution for this scenario.
 Not only it provides load-balancing to pods inside a service, but it can perform name-based virtual hosting as well.
 This capability maps multiple host names to the same IP address, and then to different services inside the cluster.